fpani0/ProgrammingAssignment2/README.md

 ### Introduction

+This is my second assignment as a student for R programming.
+The cachematrix.R code takes in two functions:

+1.  makeCacheMatrix - function used to store a cache copy of it's matrix and it's inverse; there are 4 objects
+2.  cacheSolve - function to solve the inverse of the matrix unless it is already cached at which the cache value is returned

+Instructions from the instructor have been retained for future reference as per below

+### Instructions from the Instructor follow

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast